Have You Tried Acupuncture for Your Headaches and Migraines?

 The first thing to recognise is that the causes and the symptoms of headaches can be very different.
 A proper diagnosis needs to address the imbalances and disturbances of the entire body.
 The treatment then needs to be tailored specifically for each individual.

-The TCM approach to relieving a headache or migraine focuses on the whole body.
+The TCM approach to relieving a headache focuses on the whole body.
 A combination of TCM therapies may be used.

 1) Acupuncture is the most common treatment.
-Acupuncture does no harm, is deeply relaxing and stimulates the self healing of the body.
+Acupuncture is deeply relaxing and stimulates the self healing of the body.
 Weekly visits may be required to steadily reduce the number and the intensity of the headaches.

 2) Chinese herbal medicine is typically used in conjunction with acupuncture to reduce the pain and frequency of headaches, and naturally balance the body.